open-component-model/ocm/docs/reference/ocm_toi-bootstrapping.md

 - **<code>parameterMapping</code>** (optional) *spiff yaml*

-  This is an optional spiff template used to process the actual parameter set passed by the caller to transform it to the requirements of the actual executor.
+  This is an optional spiff template used to process the actual package parameter set passed by the caller to transform it to the requirements of the actual executor.

-  A package has global parameter setting, but possibly multiple different executors for different action.
+  A package has a global parameter setting, but possibly multiple different executors for different actions.
 They might have different requirements/formats concerning the parameter input.
-There the executor specification allows to map the provided user input, accordingly
+Therefore, the executor specification allows to map the provided user input, accordingly.

 - **<code>credentialMapping</code>** (optional) *map[string]string*